S-Zainuddin/DUFT-by-Schaffy/README.md

 ### 05. Data Analysis (SQL)

-*  I utilized SQL to extract data from 2 different tables from the database using **JOIN** and **VIEW**.
+*  I utilized SQL to extract data from 2 different tables from the database using **JOIN** for analysis.

 ### 06. Data Visualization

 * Please refer here: [Tableau](https://public.tableau.com/app/profile/syafafa.zainuddin/viz/Book1_16909912115190/NetSalebyMonth?publish=yes)

 # Act

-Recommendations:

-Marketing campaigns for luxurious products are best to be conducted in December of the year than any month.
-Expect a drop of sale during religious celebration for luxurious product.
+Answering the analysis questions and recommendations:

+1. What is the most effective month to launch a marketing campaign for a luxury product in a Muslim country?
+Does the occurrence of religious celebrations influence the outcomes?

+Even in a Muslim-majority country, it is optimal to run a high budget marketing campaigns for luxury products in December as opposed to any other month.
+This choice is not influenced by religious celebrations; rather, it stems from the fact that during this time, individuals tend to possess greater purchasing power due to end-of-year bonuses.
+It is important to anticipate a decline in sales during religious festivities such as Chinese New Year and Eid.
+One of the contributing factors is that people tend to allocate their spending towards the religious celebrations, prioritizing them over expenditures on high-end items.

+2. How did DUFT successfuly influenced buyers to buy more luxury products?

+Enhance the perception of exclusivity.

+The strategy: During the recent marketing campaign titled "Goodbye Sale," the volume of orders surged significantly, resulting in products being out of stock within a month's time.
+Notably, this campaign generated the highest revenue compared to all previous marketing endeavors, even surpassing the Winter Sale held in December.
+This success can be attributed to the strategy employed, which aimed to create a sense of urgency by emphasizing the dwindling availability of items.
+The campaign's messaging conveyed that DUFT would be closing its doors in two months, enhancing the perception of exclusivity.
+Evidently, this approach effectively resonated with customers and yielded the intended outcomes.